Creating a tunnel between two subnets using OpenVPN Access Server

 orList

-.Either use static public IP addresses from the list or convert the VM IP address to static.
-Dynamic IP addresses may change after the VM reboots and the connections will no longer work.
+.Either use static public IP addresses from the list or convert your VM IP address to static.
+If your VM has a dynamic IP address, it can change when you reboot your VM; as a result, your VM connections will no longer work.

 -

 In the Security groups field, select a security group.
-If you leave this field empty, the default security group will be assigned.
+If you leave this field empty, the system will assign the default security group to the network.

 -